Foods to avoid high cholesterol

 190+ 4,9+ High Voltage!

-HDL High Density Cholesterol
+HDL (High Density Cholesterol)

-So, High Density Lipoprotein cholesterol is the good stuff.
+So High Density Lipoprotein cholesterol is the good stuff.
 The higher the better, as it has a protective function.
-Got HDL less than 40 (if you are male)and 50 (if you are female)?
+Is your HDL less than 40 (if you are male)and 50 (if you are woman)?
 You need to be worried.
-You are dangerously low on the protective HDL cholesterol.

 Triglycerides

-Of concern is that one can eat a diet low in fat and have normal LDL cholesterol but because of foods high in sugar or alcohol, still have sky-high, very dangerous triglycerides in the blood.
+Of concern is that one can eat a diet low in fat and have normal LDL cholesterol but because of foods high in sugar or alcohol still have sky-high, very dangerous triglycerides in the blood.

 What determines the level of LDL cholesterol in the blood?